justinsimmons/tapresp/README.md

        // Wrap the old ResponseWriter
        trw := tapresp.New(w)

-       // Call necx handler in the chain next.ServeHTTP(w, r)
+       // Call next handler in the chain next.ServeHTTP(w, r)

        // Note this is a copy, any modification will not effect the original